h7b/h7b-dendron/notes/notes.daily.2022-11-07.md

 id: rm1ctf9pdcm8pvvkkhupcj8
 title: '2022-11-07'
 desc: '2022-11-07'
-updated: 1668045732721
+updated: 1668139092282
 created: 1667792531611
-excerpt: 'The Little Book That Still Beats the Market, What Is an Asset Class, The collapse of FTX, What is Return On Equity (ROE)'
+excerpt: 'The Little Book That Still Beats the Market, What Is an Asset Class, The collapse of FTX, What is Return On Equity (ROE), The Intelligent Investor, Investing for Growth'
 ---
 # Notes 2022-11-07